mjpizz/skyper/README.md

 ### Desktop API examples

-When Python is available, `skyper.api` exposes the Skype Desktop API via [Skype4Py](https://pypi.python.org/pypi/Skype4Py/).
+When Python is available, `skyper.desktop` exposes the Skype Desktop API via [Skype4Py](https://pypi.python.org/pypi/Skype4Py/).
 All Python dependencies install into a local virtualenv during `npm install`, which keeps them isolated from the rest of the system.